moveit/moveit_tutorials/README.md

     pip3 install pre-commit

-In you catkin workspace, under ``moveit_tutorials`` directory you can install the git hooks like this:
+In your catkin workspace, under the``moveit_tutorials`` directory you can install the git hooks like this:

     cd $CATKIN_WS/src/moveit_tutorials && pre-commit install

-With this pre-commit will automatically run and check a list of styling including clang-format, end of files and trailing whitespaces whenever you run ``git commit``.
-To run pre-commit any time other than ``git commit`` you can use the following command:
+With this pre-commit will automatically run and check a list of styling including clang-format, end of files, and trailing whitespaces whenever you run ``git commit``.
+To run a pre-commit at any time other than ``git commit`` you can use the following command:

     cd $CATKIN_WS/src/moveit_tutorials && pre-commit run -a